 Hepscott is a village in Northumberland located to the south of Morpeth.
 Historically Hepscott was a township in the ancient parish of Morpeth.
-Today the village forms Hepscott Civil Parish, along with Barmoor, Sadfen and the surrounding countryside.
+Today the village forms part of Hepscott Civil Parish.

 HEPSCOT, a township, in the parish, parliamentary borough, and union of Morpeth, E. division of Castle ward, S. division of Northumberland, 2¼ miles (S.E.) from Morpeth; containing 183 inhabitants.
 This township, anciently Heppescotes, and situated on the east border of the parish, comprises 1,594 acres, mostly arable land; it formerly belonged to the Merlays, and is now the property of the Earl of Carlisle.
 The village stands on the Sleck burn, and consists of two clusters of cottages set in gardens and orchards, a farmhouse, and an old hall, which is a tower with additions.

 Extract from: A Topographical Dictionary of England comprising the several counties, cities, boroughs, corporate and market towns, parishes, and townships.....
 7th Edition, by Samuel Lewis, London, 1848.